 For instance, if you anticipate resistance to your life decision from those around you, you might prepare a short and punchy answer to the question of why you’re doing it.

-It’s easy to become overwhelmed when we are facing big life changes, even those we choose and want.
+It’s easy to become overwhelmed when we start to prepare for change, even if we want it.
 Any worthwhile life change involves letting go of familiarity and stepping outside our comfort zones, and this can be a frightening experience.

-When you formulate your plan, be sure to chunk it down into manageable, preferably daily tasks and action items, and set several achievable milestones along the way towards your end goal.
+When you formulate your plan, be sure to chunk it down into manageable daily tasks and action items, and set several achievable milestones along the way.

 Remember to be compassionate with yourself.
 Making significant personal and life changes can be challenging, and as with any journey, there will be bumps as well as milestones along the way.

 You will make mistakes, and there will be unforeseen setbacks.
-Don’t be too hard on yourself.
-Stay present as best you can, stick with your action plan, and review that Pros and Cons list you created to remind yourself of why it’s all worthwhile.
+Stay present as best you can, stick with your action plan, and review that pros and cons list you created to remind yourself of why it’s all worthwhile.

 Take time each day to visualize your desired outcome, and don’t forget to celebrate those little milestones and victories along the way.